-The Board declared annual policy bonuses worth in excess of £5.1 million for members in 2023 and all with-profits bond, ISA and endowment policies had their interim bonus rates declared in full.
-The Board also paid terminal bonuses on qualifying years for the Investment ISA and bonds opened prior to 2017, and maintained final bonus rates on maturing regular premium endowments.
+Our commitment to members is to make sure everyone receives their fair profit share each year.
+We declared annual policy bonuses worth in excess of £5.6 million for members in 2024 and all withprofits bond, ISA and endowment policies had their interim bonus rates declared in full.
+We also paid terminal bonuses on qualifying investments for the Investment ISA, bonds and maturing regular premium endowments.